Texas Department of Insurance: 1995-1999

 In early nineties the agency witnessed significant changes started with 145 orders issued in 1991 following state's legislature, the changes included various revisions of the laws and targeted reforms in the Medicare supplement insurance and rating practices.
 By 1994, the three-member board was abolished and replaced with the Department of Insurance headed by one commissioner appointed by the governor and approved by the Senate, some of the duties of the department were deported to other state agencies; the State Office of Administrative Hearings took over hearings, the Comptroller's Offices over tax operations, and the Texas Workers' Compensation Commission handled the compensation data of workers.

 1999-Present

 On September 1, 2005, the state's 79th Legislature took effect transferring the operations of the Texas Workers' Compensation Commission to the Texas Department of Insurance and creating a separate division.

 Commissioner of Insurance

 The Texas Commissioner of Insurance serves as the chief executive and administrative officer of the Department of Insurance and charged with executing all laws relating to the insurance business and overseeing all companies conducting business in the state.
 Cassie Brown was appointed to serve as Texas insurance commissioner by Governor Greg Abbott in September 2021.
-Brown previously served as the commissioner of Workers' Compensation.
+After her retirement, Governor Abbott appointed Amanda Crawford as the Commissioner of Insurance in January 2026.
+Crawford previously served as executive director of the Department of Information Resources and the State of Texas’ Chief Information Officer.
+Crawford officially stepped into the role on February 3, 2026.